Group representations in the homology of 3-manifolds: Homology and the structure of fixed point sets

+In this section, we first briefly discuss the analogues of the results in Section \ref{sec:geom} for $G$-actions that are not necessarily free.
+We will omit most details, since the proofs are essentially identical to those of Section \ref{sec:geom}.
+We then compare these results to the very different situation of group actions on $2$-dimensional manifolds.

-The proof of Theorem \ref{thm:addsimple} goes through in the following greater generality: we may allow $N_0$ to have a $G$-stable ``bad region'' $N_0^{\bad}\subseteq N_0$ that is allowed to be an orbifold, and in which non-trivial elements of $G$ are allowed to have fixed points.
+The proof of Lemma \ref{lem:addQG} goes through in the following greater generality: we may allow $M$ to have a $G$-stable ``bad region'' $M^{\bad}\subseteq M$ that is allowed to be an orbifold, and in which non-trivial elements of $G$ are allowed to have fixed points.
 This set will then be avoided during the sequence of surgeries.
+Moreover, the proof of Proposition \ref{prop:removeeQG} also goes through in that generality, as long as the summand $\regmodg$ of $H_1(M,\Q)$ is contained in the image of the natural map $H_1(M\smallsetminus M^{\bad},\Q)\to H_1(M,\Q)$.
+One therefore deduces the following generalisations of Corollary \ref{cor:add} and of Theorem \ref{thm:bodymain}.
+In the next two results, let $\cC$ be the category of connected topological $3$-dimensional orbifolds, possibly with boundary, and let $\cC'$ be the full subcategory of $\cC$ whose objects are oriented manifolds without boundary.
+All group actions will be assumed to be by homeomorphisms.